-The Company's principal financial assets are portfolio investments and bank balances.
-The credit risk associated with other receivables is considered to be minimal as the balances are due from counterparties with no history of default.
+The Company's principal financial assets are portfolio investments and bank balances and short-term deposits.
+Credit risk associated with trade receivables is considered to be minimal.

-The Company seeks to limit the level of credit risk on the cash balances by aiming to only deposit surplus liquid funds with counterparty banks with high credit ratings.
+The Company seeks to limit the level of credit risk on the cash balances by only depositing surplus liquid funds with counterparty banks with high credit ratings.
 The credit risk associated with portfolio investments is considered minimal.

-As at 31 March 2019 £'000 As at 31 March 2018 £'000
+As at 31 March 2020 £'000 As at 31 March 2019 £'000

 Cash, cash equivalents and short-term deposits

-A 58 51
+A 201 58

-No rating provided 257 1
+No rating provided 703 257

-315 52
+904 315

-\ These monies are held with a reputable international brokerage despite no credit rating being available.
+^{} These monies are held with a reputable international brokerage despite no credit rating being available.